 Accused of doctor shopping or obtaining a prescription illegally in Nevada under NRS 453.391?
 Contact our Las Vegas criminal defense attorneys for a consultation free of charge.

-Through intensive investigation, effective negotiation, and aggressive litigation, we may be able to achieve a substantial charge reduction or dismissal without having to go through a trial.
+Through an intensive investigation, effective negotiation, and aggressive litigation, we may be able to achieve a substantial charge reduction or dismissal without having to go through a trial.
 But if necessary, we are ready to put your case before a jury in pursuit of a full acquittal.

 - NRS 453.391.